kishorechk/vendor-price-aggregator/README.md

 * JSON message format used due to its lightweight nature and easy to parsing.
 In case of Vendor/Consumers requires differnt message format and structure, the solution can be extended by adding new channels and transformers to the integration flow.
 * The cache is configured to delete the records older than 30 days.
 If there is no feed received for in last 30 days then the system cannot provide one to a client request.
 * Spring Boot uses default profiles, this can be extended to add env specific profles.
-* No Authentication/Authorization for Client REST APIs due to time constraints.
-We can add OAuth2 framework to limit the access.
+* No Authentication/Authorization for Client REST APIs has been added due to time constraints.
+We can use OAuth2 framework to restrict the access based on the business requirements.
 * Basic API documentation has been added using Swagger, this can be extended further to add detailed documentation.

 ### High Level FLow: